Mohammad-Eskandari/Three-hungry/README.md

 # OOP-Project
-Project for Object-Oriented Programming Course in EE Department of Sharif University, Spring 1402.
+Project for Object-Oriented Programming Course in EE Department of Sharif University, Spring 1403.
-The project will start on April 7th, 2023.
+The project will start on April 27th, 2023.
-Mohammad Eskandari 401101149;
-Amirhossein Jafari 401101557;
+Amirhossein Jafari 401101557.
-Mohammad Sadegh Ahmadzadeh 401101098.